The Sabre Business Central Training Pricing Explained

 Modes of Manufacturing or Type of Manufacturing

 We break the manufacturing company type down by their mode of manufacturing such as “Engineer to Order” or “Make to Stock” etc. Sometimes it’s a type of product made like “Flexible Packaging.”
 Companies of these types typically need the same kinds of things which makes it possible to define packages.
-Business Central implementation and training tends to be very similar with businesses of the same category.
+Business Central implementation and training tend to be very similar to businesses of the same category.

 Packages and Company Complexity